nickywongdong/wombat/documentation/INSTALL_GUIDE.md

 Whilst logged into the `pi` profile of Raspberry Pi:

-1. Clone the repository in the home directory.
+1. Clone this repository in the home directory.
 The repository path should be: `/home/pi/wombat/`.
 - Or, if setting up NOOBS on the Raspberry Pi, download the `rpidashcams` folder and save it to path `/home/pi/wombat/source/data_logging` (creating any directories that don't already exist).
 2. Navigate to the `/source/data_logging/rpidashcams` directory and execute `make`.
 3. Navigate to the `/home/pi/.config/autostart` directory and create the file: `axolotl_startup.desktop` (create any directories that don't already exist).